geodeepak/Seismolive/Installation-on-Mac.md

 ### MacPorts

-A very convenient method to install ObsPy on various Mac OS X versions and along with various other python packages is though the MacPorts Projects package management system (http://www.macports.org).
+A very convenient method to install ObsPy on various versions of Mac OS X and Python, along with a large choice other Python packages is though the MacPorts Projects package management system (http://www.macports.org).
 This is especially true for users already using MacPorts.
 Not-yet-users of MacPorts are encouraged to give it a try!
 The method via MacPorts would install all dependencies and ObsPy either from a pre-compiled binary package or from source.
 Here the details:

   * [[Installation using MacPorts|Installation on Mac OS X using MacPorts]]